-This needed paraphrasing.
+This needed a paraphrase.
 It made no sense.
 Milton repeated his orders.
 “Take your phone.
 Go to the store…how come I wouldn’t just go to the cops?”

 “The cops know we’re here.”

-He was taking the phone.
+Milton was carrying the phone.
 He was following the signs.
-The phone itself was giving him the address, and a map to find the shopping center, and he could wake it anytime he felt lost.
+The phone itself, fancy little gizmo, gave him the address, and a map to find the shopping center, and he could wake it anytime he felt lost.
 He shouldn’t get lost.
-It was only six blocks altogether to the highway, and there were traffic lights he could see from here…the sidewalk had given out with a truncated curb and a manhole cover, but the stores were on the near side.
+It was only six blocks to the highway, and there were traffic lights he could see from here.
+The sidewalk had given out with a truncated curb and a manhole cover, but the stores were on the near side.
 Easy to step along the grass by the ditch.
-He would get cereal and milk, bologna and bread, bananas, cookies, pretzels…ice cream, everything he could carry that a twenty would buy.
+He would get cereal and milk, bologna and bread, bananas, cookies…ice cream, everything he could tote that a twenty would buy.

-He thought he would go ahead and get ice cream.
-His friend had wanted it, and the man had made her blush, heaping too much contempt on a small hope.
+He figured he’d go ahead and get ice cream.
+His friend wanted it, and the man had made her blush, heaping too much contempt on a small hope.

 “Jesus fuck, be melted by the time he gets back.”